 AirAdler air excavation uses high-pressure air to cut and dig through the soil to a specified location under the ground.
 Air excavation is a low impact style of excavation.
 It is generally used when the utilities beneath the surface are sensitive and require careful navigation.
 The aspect of non-conductivity is appealing when dealing with underground utilities, such as electric cables, gas lines, fiber optic cables and other types of underground utilities.

 HydroAdler hydro excavation uses high-pressure water to accomplish a similar goal, however, the two differ in their level of digging intensity.
 Hydro Excavation has a more intense impact on the tougher ground.
-Hydro Excavation, of course, requires water as its main resource, so it is helpful to factor in travel distance from a dumpsite.
+Hydro Excavation requires water as its main resource.
+So it is helpful to factor in travel distance from a dumpsite.

-Pros and ConsAir excavation is often quicker than Hydro excavation because there is no need to dispose of or import any soil.
-However, Air Excavation, although possible, has a limited impact in comparison to Hydro Excavation on solid or frozen ground.
-Hydro Excavation is sometimes preferred because of the way the water brakes up the soil and erodes ground, such as clay, faster than air.
-This style of excavation might be quicker when dealing with select soil but if the site requires a backfill, Air Excavation would be a quicker method.
+Pros and ConsAir excavation is often quicker than Hydro excavation because there is no need to dispose of any soil.
+However, Air Excavation has a limited impact in comparison to Hydro Excavation on solid or frozen ground.
+Hydro Excavation is sometimes preferred because of the way the water brakes up the soil and erodes ground faster than air.
+This style of excavation might be quicker when dealing with select soil.
+But if the site requires a backfill, Air Excavation would be a quicker method.
 Another difference between the two to consider are the necessary materials.
 Both methods of excavation have their pros and cons for certain scenarios.
-In some instances, both styles of excavation are used to complete a job.
-Consider an excavation type utilizing safety first, and the decision will always be correct.
+In some instances both styles of excavation are used to complete a job.
+Consider an excavation type utilizing safety first and the decision will always be correct.

 Benefits of Vacuum Excavation Services For Your Industry